White Collar Crimes

 - Exposing a secret or publicizing an asserted fact, irrespective of its truth, that tends to subject a person to hatred, contempt, or ridicule

-In Connecticut, obtaining property by false pretenses is a method of committing a larceny.
+In Connecticut, obtaining property by false pretenses is a method of committing larceny.
 This crime takes place when someone intends to defraud another person and uses any false token, pretense, or device to obtain property from that other person.
 For example, an individual intentionally lies about being a non-smoker to obtain insurance coverage that would otherwise deny his application due to his smoking habits.
 If the victim of this crime is either sixty (60) years of age or older, blind, or physically disabled, the punishment imposed may be particularly harsh.

-In Connecticut, a person commits forgery when he or she falsely makes, completes, or alters a written instrument, or issues or possesses such instrument with knowledge that it is forged.
+In Connecticut, a person commits forgery when he or she falsely makes, completes, or alters a written instrument, or issues or possesses such instrument with the knowledge that it is forged.
 As a specific intent crime, it requires that the prosecution prove that the individual intended to defraud, deceive, or injure another person.

 In this context, a written instrument can cover items that embody or convey information, such as a deed, will, public record, or prescription.
 It also encompasses issues of money, stamps, securities, stocks, and bonds.
 In situations involving these classes of forged documents, the penalties that can be imposed are heightened compared to more mundane instruments.

 Money laundering constitutes the exchange, in one or more transactions, of one or more monetary instruments derived from felonious criminal conduct.
 It may occur in many forms, such as double-invoicing and structuring (also known as “smurfing”), which involves splitting a sum of money into small amounts, then using these to purchase bearer instruments and depositing those in small amounts as well.
-The intent or knowledge of the participant will affect the severity of the sentence imposed for conviction.
+The intent or knowledge of the participant will affect the severity of the sentence imposed for the conviction.